TMJ and Teeth Grinding Burien, WA

 The night guard is worn during sleep to prevent your upper and lower jaw from coming into contact and putting excessive pressure on your TMJ.
 The appliance works by reducing the uncomfortable symptoms of TMJ that include grinding your teeth, headaches, and neck and jaw pain.

-Please Contact Us to Get Started
+Contact Our Dentist Office to Get Started

 The first step in eliminating the annoying and painful symptoms of TMJ is to arrange a complimentary consultation at our Burien dental office.
 We are open Monday through Saturday from 9 AM to 6 PM so you don’t have to take time from school or work to visit us.